 All MLSs strive to provide valid real estate data within a specific region, thus eliminating the possibility of distorted information.

-Multiple Listing Services achieve these goals by implementing strict regulations to protect their data.
+Multiple Listing Services achieve these goals by implementing strict data protection regulations.
 Only licensed real estate agents and realtors have access to IDX listings.

-How Many MLS are There in the United States?
+How Many MLSs Are There in the United States?

 The specific number of MLSs fluctuates from year to year since new ones appear in certain areas while other MLSs merge.
-That being said, there are around 900 Multiple Listing Services distributed across the country.
+That being said, around 900 Multiple Listing Services are distributed nationwide.
 If you think that’s a lot, you may be right, but there is a reason as to why there are so many MLSs spread across the US.

 The real estate industry is highly decentralized, regardless of the steps taken to standardize it and to standardize listings.
 Another reason is the fact that different states have different rules and regulations in place.
 This means that it’s nearly impossible to have only a handful of providers for the whole country.